How To Stop the Baby from Throwing Food? 10 Easy Tips to Stop

 However, there is a chance that they will go through the throwing stage and later get over it by the time they are 1 year old.

-You can try ignoring the behaviour.
+You can try ignoring the behavior.
 If your child throws food out of boredom, they will eventually stop this when they lose interest.

 Conclusion